-- Now, execute the following commands to update the apt cache and install Google Chrome stable version:
+- Now, execute the following commands to install Google Chrome from the locally downloaded file.

 sudo apt update

-Press ‘y’ for all the confirmation asked by the installer.
+Press ‘y’ for all the confirmations asked by the installer.

-This will install Google Chrome on your Ubuntu or Debian system.
+This will complete the Google Chrome on your Ubuntu or Debian system.
 This will also create an Apt PPA file for further upgrades.

 We will use a virtual environment for running Python scripts.
 Follow the below steps to create Python virtual environment and install the required python modules.